Mhp23/react-native-full-responsive/CONTRIBUTING.md

 - `yarn example start`: start the Metro server for the example app.
 - `yarn example android`: run the example app on Android.
 - `yarn example ios`: run the example app on iOS.
+- `yarn macos-example macos`: run the example app on MacOS.
+- `yarn tv-example tvos`: run the example app on TvOS.

 ### Sending a pull request